coldshower/airport-dist/README.md

 aspect?
 If you aren't developing this app for its users, then who are you developing it for (assuming not for educational purposes)?
 The list goes on, but remember that it only benefits both parties if you ask questions concerning uncertainties.

-2. This is not a complete project.
+B. This is not a complete project.

 This is only a bare minimum of potential requirements.
 The airport dataset that this project draws from has gaps and the app does not protect against this.
 I chose not to since this functionality depends on the type of data made available.
 Were I to use a different API, my code would vary.
 It is up to you to